 Offer some support.

 Tea roses love to sprawl and climb.
 Feel free to offer your tea roses a trellis, some fencing, stakes, or garden décor to crawl on.
 You can gently train the foliage to move the way you want, just be sure to wear gloves and watch out for those thorns.
+For a few trellis ideas look over my Best Roses to Use in an Archway or Trellis article.

 Now, let’s take a look at how to make your own DIY Tea Rose Food recipe.
 It is easy to make, and can help your tea roses thrive!